graphprotocol/rfcs/rfcs/0003-mutations.md

 const mutations = createMutations({
   mutations: myMutations,
-  // Config values, which will be passed to the generators
+  // Config args, which will be passed to the generators
   config: {
-    // Config values can take the form of functions to allow
+    // Config args can take the form of functions to allow
     // for dynamic fetching behavior
     ethereum: async (): AsyncSendable => {
       const { ethereum } = (window as any)